Template · Fleet

 • Horn: Operational.

 • Engine oil: Level checked and within range.
-No evidence of oil leaks under vehicle.
+No oil leaks under the vehicle.

 • Coolant: Level checked and within range.
-No evidence of coolant leaks.
+No coolant leaks.

 • Brake fluid: Level checked and within range.